Aerijo/tree-sitter-biber/README.md

 The main differences are how comments are handled.
 For `bibtex`, anything outside an `@` entry or command is a proper comment.
 In `biber`, this is also a comment but is considered "junk" (and warns you appropriately in the log file).
 Instead, `biber` requires `%` to consider a line a proper comment.

 Similarly, the comment command is also treated differently.
 In `bibtex`, the parsing of the command stops immediately after `@comment`.
-So `@comment{this is a comment}` is equivalent to `@comment this is a comment`, because neither senetences are considered inside a command or entry.
+So `@comment{this is a comment}` is equivalent to `@comment this is a comment`, because neither sentences are considered inside a command or entry.
 In contrast, `biber` will grab the entire body, and throw an error if it doesn't exist.
 I.e., `@comment this is an error` will throw because `biber` is expecting an opening delimiter (brace or parenthesis).

 Here's a scenario where this may be relevant in real life:
 ```